SWEG-2016EC-Batch/Tech-Titans_Sec-D/Project/CONTRIBUTING.md

     - Tabular Data Presentation: Implemented a clear tabular format for runners' details, including names, codes, daily miles, total miles, and average miles, using `setw()` from `<iomanip>` for proper alignment and clarity.
-    - Performance Feedback: Developed a feedback system based on average weekly miles, providing personalized comments like "Excellent" or
-                            "Needs improvement."
-    - User Interaction & Closing Messages: Implemented a prompt for users to decide whether to continue or exit the program.
-Added closing message.
     - System SDLC Documentation: [Have a look here](https://docs.google.com/document/d/1MBrmF4kAjAzc5n13oeh3ODVByFOnk8wxdQ1kdBND9E0/edit?usp=sharing).
-Used the Iterative Software Development model for the purpose of error-catching and future enhancement.
-    - For best project management practices, created the [CONTRIBUTING.md](CONTRIBUTING.md) and [README.md](README.md).
+Used the Iterative Software Development model for the purpose of error-catching and future enhancement.For best project management practices, created the [CONTRIBUTING.md](CONTRIBUTING.md) and [README.md](README.md).
 ---

 ### "Coming together is a beginning, staying together is progress, and working together is success." – Henry Ford